zhaoan12/test1/deliverables/D1/planning.md

 * Provide a few sentences on what you did and share a picture or other evidence of your team building activity.
 * Share at least three fun facts from members of you team (total not 3 for each member).

+**Yes, we have had extensive conversations in our own Discord and formally met with our partner for the first time last Saturday.
+We spent a lot of time talking about our skills in Computer Science, and why we were so interested in a game-focused project.
+Turns out we all have some experience in game development!

+Fun Facts:
+Nealon and Brian have worked together 3 times on making games for the UofT Game Development Club Mahir and our partner, Sam, are super into Dungeons and Dragons We had a lot of trouble coming up with a third fun fact because we aren’t that interesting, we literally talked about it for like a good five minutes and found nothing :D 👍👍
+Andy Z’s discord profile pic is a hamster being delicately handled by the nape.**

 #### Q7: What are the roles & responsibilities on the team?